Upcoming Events and Actions

 What to Expect:

-• Guided Collection: Our knowledgeable team of restoration specialists will provide an overview of the river restoration project and guide you on how to properly collect cuttings from various trees.
+Guided Collection: Our knowledgeable restoration team will provide an overview of the river restoration project and guide you on how to properly collect cuttings from various trees.
 You'll learn about the importance of native species in supporting local wildlife and maintaining a healthy environment.

 What to Bring: